Updated: Oct 29, 2021

 I attended college at a historically black university (HBCU) - #FloridaA&MUniversity (FAMU) and earned my MBA there as well.
 As a graduate of the world-renowned School of Business and Industry founded by Dean Sybil Mobley in the 1970's - I was specifically taught how to navigate the white corporate world and become more "acceptable" for my future mostly-white employers.
 You see, Dr. Mobley, as a successful black woman in corporate America in the 60's, understood better than most the significant hurdles African-Americans would have to navigate in order to obtain success in business.
 Under her tutilage I learned how to dress, speak, and behave in a manner that would help me assimilate into the corporate world much faster and make an impact.

-In 2020, we find ourselves at a watershed moment where many people are begining to recognize and account for the detrimental impacts of systematic racism on black people in America.
+In 2021, we find ourselves at a watershed moment where many people are wrestling with the detrimental impacts of systematic racism on black people in America.
 There was a time, in the early 2000's, where I was the only black person in marketing in a global pharmaceutical company with over 30,000 employees.
 I have been the only black general manager outside of Africa and the only black general manager in the entire world in my last posting.
 I can't tell you what it feels like to walk the halls of these companies and attend global meetings and summits and see no one like me.
 It has made me question why.
 Why are so few of us able to matriculate to these levels in business and industry?
 Why have I been able to?
 What makes me so special?
 Have I given up some fundamental aspect of my own blackness to become more palitable to these employers or has my experience and success spoken for itself?

 I have come to the conclusion that it is a combination of my own adaptation and track record that has made me successful where so many have failed.
 But the fact that I had to make the adaptation at all in a so-called modern society is where the true fault lies.
 At FAMU, most of my esteemed classmates grew up as the only black person in mostly white environments because that was deemed as the path to success.
 And over time, little by little, you begin to give up your cultural identity and essence to fit in with your corporate peers.
 Whereas, in many instances, my white counterparts have been permitted to become more of who they actually are - we have to become less.
 This is the essence of whitewashing - assimilating in order to succeed.